radianttap/MMWormhole/README.md

 ## Getting Started

-- Install MMWormhole via CocoaPods or by downloading the Source files
+- Install MMWormhole by downloading the Source files
 - [Configure your App and Extension to support App Groups](https://developer.apple.com/library/ios/documentation/General/Conceptual/ExtensibilityPG/ExtensionScenarios.html)
 - Begin using MMWormhole to pass messages between your App and Extension